 Busola is a Data Analyst, Market Researcher and Consumer Behaviour…

 Employee Satisfaction is how content your employees are with their jobs.
-It is a metric that can be used to determine the overall health of your organization.
+It is a metric that can be used to determine the overall health of your organisation.

-Research has found a strong relationship between employee satisfaction and productivity.
-Employee satisfaction is an important factor for employee motivation, goal achievement, cost savings, productivity, morale, and of course customer satisfaction.
+Research has found a strong relationship between staff satisfaction and productivity.
+It is an important factor for motivation, goal achievement, cost savings, productivity, morale, and, of course, customer satisfaction.

 - Create a healthy, positive work environment

 - Recognize and reward their accomplishments

 - Ensure you create an environment that allows for work-life balance

 - Constantly involve and engage your employees

 - Invest in training and skills development programs for them

 In addition to ensuring the above, it is also essential to gauge the satisfaction levels of your employees and understand what the reasons for dissatisfaction might be.
 You need to constantly listen to the voice of your employees, take this feedback, and implement changes in your company.
 To listen to the voice of your employees, you need to conduct Employee Satisfaction Research.